 How to take great gaming screenshots

-You have the tools, now learn how to show off your games with style.
+You have the tools, now here are some basic techniques learn how to compose shots, and show off your games in style.

 Free up the camera